 Floods are affecting communities across the country.
 Torrential rains and hurricanes have left cities in near ruin.
-We wrote this guide to help you deal with water damage in your own home, from just a few inches to a few feet.
+We wrote this guide to help you deal with water damage after a flood in your own home.
+From just a few inches to a few feet water can be terribly destructive.
 Not all is lost in a flood, but the number one concern when water is high is you check for danger before trying to save anything.

 Check for Danger

 Don’t turn a flood issue into a cardiac arrest issue.
 Before doing anything, ensure the damaged area is safe to work in.
 Your main concern is electrical danger.
 As you approach a water damaged area, check for light fixtures and/or appliances that may have been damaged before, during or after the flood event.

 For example, let’s say a 2nd floor restroom floods, and causes the 1st floor ceiling to fall in.
 And let’s say there was a light fixture or ceiling fan on this ceiling.
 Chances are the weight of the wet material and water tore the fan/fixture right out of it’s housing when the ceiling collapsed.
 Be sure hot wires are not exposed as you begin to assess damage.
 If there is any risk of such shock exposure, immediately turn off the power to the building and safely resolve the danger.

 Water damage has three categories that identify the source of the damage.